thusharabandara/Deep-Learning-based-Land-Cover-Classification-for-Satellite-Images-of-Sri-Lanka-using-ConvNets/README.md

 - Ranga Wijesekara
 - Prabhath Ganegoda

+## Land Cover ?

+Landcover is a physical characteristics of the earth surface.
+Eq.
+Grass, building, tress, corn fields, concrete highways, bare soil, water, etc.. .
+In this Project, we will be classifying the land cover for three classes such as Urban Area, Vegetation, and Water Area

 ## Main Objective  of the Project
 - Classify the land cover of satelite images

 ## Technologies Using
 - Google Colab
 - TensorFlow